learn-co-curriculum/phase-3-array-introduction/README.md

 ### Array Definition

 An array is like a list but in code form.
 It is a way for your program to store pieces of data as a *collection*.
-Arrays can contain any data types in any combination––strings, integers, other arrays, hashes, etc.
+Arrays can contain any data types in any combination — strings, integers, other arrays, hashes, etc.

 Arrays are declared by listing variable names or literals separated by commas (`,`) and wrapped in square brackets `[]`.
 To save our four students from above into an array, we write that in our code like this: